littleblackfish/find-by-SNP/README.md

 ### Data

-To download the SNP-Seek database one can make use of the makefile in the data folder.
+To download various SNP-Seek datasets, one can make use of the makefile in the data folder.

 ```
 $ cd data